On the Conservativity of the Functor Assigning to a Motivic Spectrum its Motive: Homotopy Modules and the Slice Filtration

-Note that if $k$ has characteristic zero, then the above Theorem implies that the (unique) sheaf $(\ul K_{m-i}^{MW} \ul \pi_0(E)_i)^{tr}$ exists.
+Note that if $k$ has characteristic zero, then the above theorem implies that there is a (unique) strictly invariant sheaf $(\ul K_{m-i}^{MW} \ul \pi_0(E)_i)^{tr}$ with sections over fields given by formula \eqref{eq:tr-closure-formula}.
 In characteristic $p>0$ the result is not quite strong enough, but it is good enough if we invert $p$.
-In appendix \ref{sec:constructing-F*}, we prove the following variant.
+In Appendix \ref{sec:constructing-F*}, we prove the following variant.